-The Orange Baboon Tarantula, also known as the Pterinochilus Murinus, is an old-world tarantula species.
+The Orange Baboon Tarantula, also known as the Pterinochilus Murinus, is an Old World Terrestrial tarantula species.
 This species is very popular among tarantula hobbyists due to its stunning orange color.
 However, while this species has an extremely beautiful color, it also comes with quite a moody attitude.
 This moody attitude combined with their extreme speed makes can make them quite difficult to care for.

 If you’re interested in learning everything there’s to know about the Pterinochilus Murinus you’ve come to the right place!
 We’ll cover everything from their diet, care requirements, size, lifespan, and much more.
 Of course, there will be plenty of pictures included as well.

 - 3 Caring for an Orange Baboon Tarantula

 - 5 Final words: Is the Orange Baboon the right Tarantula for you?

 Orange Baboon Tarantula Care Sheet

 |Common Name||Orange Baboon Tarantula|

 |Leg Span||Females: 4 to 6 inches (10-15 cm) / Males: 3 to 4 inches (7.5-10 cm)|

 |Diet||Crickets, roaches, mealworms|